 The way millennials think about how to buy an engagement ring is very different from how our parents or grandparents did things.
-WeddingWire’s new survey sheds some light on how millennials are changing the game—from where they’re purchasing engagement rings to how much they’re spending.
-Want to know more about how millennials are purchasing engagement rings?
-We’ve answered all your burning questions so you can buy the very best sparkler for your spouse-to-be.
+A WeddingWire study sheds some light on how millennials are changing the game—from where they’re purchasing engagement rings to how much they’re spending.
+Want to know more about how millennials buy engagement rings?
+We’ve answered all your burning questions so you can buy the very best sparkler for your spouse-to-be—the modern way.

 Where should I shop for the ring?

-While half of millennials purchase their engagement rings at brick-and-mortar-stores, 1 in 4 actually buy their rock online.
-Online jewelry sites, like Blue Nile and Ritani, are popular choices for Generation Y, because they make it easy for couples to sift through a wide variety of styles, settings, and more.
+While half of millennials buy engagement rings at brick-and-mortar-stores, 1 in 4 actually buy their rock online.
+Online jewelry sites, like Blue Nile, are popular choices for Generation Y, because they make it easy for couples to sift through a wide variety of styles, settings, and more.
 However, if you’re more old school and want to see the ring in person before buying, don’t freak out!
 Turns out that 1 in 3 millennials still opt to shop at mass retailers, like Zales or Jared, while nearly 1 in 3 purchase from their local jewelry store.

 Nearly 50 percent of engagement rings are purchased two months or less before the proposal.
 But, this doesn’t mean you should wait when it comes to doing your research.
 In order to find the ring of your future forever’s dreams, it’s a good idea to start the engagement ring shopping process much earlier.
 This means you’ll want to learn the different cuts, from classic princess-cut to trendy ovals, so you can more easily figure out what your partner would like.
 Keep your eyes and ears open, as well, since nearly 1 in 4 millennials drop hints to their partners about the style of ring they want.

-Do I really have to spend two-months’ salary on the ring?
+Do I really have to spend three-months’ salary on the ring?

-While the “two months” rule has been around since the early 80s, (thanks jewelry ads!) millennials aren’t necessarily following it.
+While the two or three months' salary rule has been around since the early 80s, (thanks jewelry ads!) millennials aren’t necessarily following it.
 According to our survey, nearly 40 percent said they paid actually less than two-months’ salary on their ring, while 34 percent said they spent more than two-months’ salary.
-So, to answer the question, use your best judgement when purchasing your rock and definitely don’t feel you need to break the bank.
+So, to answer the question, use your best judgement when you buy an engagement ring and definitely don’t feel you need to break the bank.
 After all, you’ll have a wedding to plan and pay for once your future spouse says “yes”.

 Do I have to buy a diamond ring?